innostudio/fileuploader/README.md

-# jQuery.Fileuploader 2.0
+# Fileuploader 2.1
 Beautiful and powerful HTML file uploading tool.
-A jQuery and PHP plugin that transforms the standard input into a revolutionary and fancy field on your page.
+A jQuery, PHP and Node.js plugin that transforms the standard input into a revolutionary and fancy field on your page.

 <a href="https://innostudio.de/fileuploader/"><b>Download</b></a> | <a href="https://innostudio.de/fileuploader/documentation/"><b>Documentation</b></a> | <a href="https://innostudio.de/fileuploader/documentation/#license"><b>Licenses</b></a>
 <br><br>